Image-based Outlier Synthesis With Training Data: Results

 \textbf{Outlier synthesis.} For a sufficiently high value of $\alpha$ used in synthesizing virtual outliers $\mathbf{x}^{\prime}$, the invariant features of $\mathbf{x}$ are destroyed, irrespective of whether gradient addition or subtraction is employed.
 As the subtraction of the gradient reduces the logit value associated with the true class in resulting outliers, the model tends to exhibit increased uncertainty towards them.
 Consequently, the resulting outliers are less challenging and offer limited potential for enhancing predictive uncertainty towards OOD samples.
 Therefore, substantial performance gains are not anticipated with this approach.
 Conversely, gradient addition increases the true class logit while simultaneously compromising invariant features (with high $\alpha$), creating an opportunity to improve predictive uncertainty towards outliers.
 By incentivizing predictive uncertainty for these virtual outliers, the model learns an improved discrimination between known and unknown data.
 We empirically analyze impact of these outlier synthesis strategies along with invariant pixel shuffling on fine-grained OOD detection, reporting results on Aircraft and Car datasets in \Cref{tab:gradient_addition_vs_subtraction}.
 The results verify that gradient addition is a superior choice for outlier synthesis.

 \textbf{Standardized feature space:} As $L_2$ normalization techniques~\citep{wei2022mitigating,regmi2023t2fnorm,Park_2023_ICCV} have been explored in prior works, its empirical effectiveness in comparison to z-score normalization is unknown.
 We make this comparison in CIFAR-100 benchmark with bar charts in Figure \ref{fig:fpr} and Figure \ref{fig:auroc} using invariant pixel shuffling for outlier synthesis.
 We observe that $L_2$ normalization yields average OOD detection performance (FPR@95/AUROC: $40.81${ $\pm3.06$}/$85.26${ $\pm3.10$}) which is inferior to the average performance of \ours~($29.90${ $\pm0.76$}/$91.35${ $\pm0.13$}).
 Furthermore, we also conduct experiments in fine-grained settings using gradient addition for outlier synthesis.
 The results, presented in \Cref{tab:standardize_vs_no_standardize}, consistently demonstrate z-score normalization to be superior.
 For instance, z-score normalization leads to improvement of $\textbf{19}\%$ and $\textbf{31}\%$ in FPR@95 metric in Aircraft and Car datasets, respectively.
-Furthermore, we can also observe that employing $\mathcal{L}_\text{KL}$ for uncertainty incentivization $\mathcal{L}_\text{OOD}$ yields superior results in comparison to $\mathcal{L}_\text{energy}$ (used in prior works~\citep{vos22iclr,du2023dream}) in fine-grained setting.
+Furthermore, we can also observe that employing $\mathcal{L}_\text{KL}$ for $\mathcal{L}_\text{OOD}$ yields superior results in comparison to $\mathcal{L}_\text{energy}$ (used in prior works~\citep{vos22iclr,du2023dream}) in fine-grained setting.
+Please refer \cref{appendix:sec:additional_details} for additional empirical studies.